UbiState/ubicoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [UbitcoinTalk](https://ubicointalk.io/) forums.
+* Discuss on the [UbicoinTalk](https://ubicointalk.io/) forums.
-* Discuss general Ubitcoin development on #ubicoin-dev on Freenode.
+* Discuss general Ubicoin development on #ubicoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ubicoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)